-Hibiscus is a tropical plant known for its big, colourful flowers.
-They love warm temperature and usually need to be protected during cold weather.
-They have woody stem and grow close to the ground.
-The flowers of this plant are very big in size and are of different colours like red, peach, yellow, orange, purple.
+Hibiscus is a tropical plant known for its big, colorful flowers.
+They love warm temperatures and usually need to be protected during cold weather.
+They have woody stems and grow close to the ground.
+The flowers of this plant are very big in size and are of different colors like red, peach, yellow, orange, and purple.

-make flowers.
-The best place for hibiscus is a place that gets 6 to 8 hours of direct sunlight in
+- Hibiscus plants grow in direct sunlight, the best place for hibiscus is a place that gets 6 to 8 hours of direct sunlight in a day.

-❖ Best pots are clay pots but you can choose as per your convenience.
-You can take cement, ceramic or any pot.
+- The best pots are clay pots but you can choose as per your convenience.
+You can take cement, ceramic, or any pot.

 3. How to Water Hibiscus Plant

 - Hibiscus needs balanced water, over-watering leads to fungus and pests in the plants.
 It will stop the growth of the plant, leaves will start turning yellow, and buds will get weaker and start falling down.